Broomfield Parenting Time Lawyer

 “Primary residential custody” denotes the parent with whom the child will reside for a majority of the time.
 However, the designation of primary residential custodian generally does not have any bearing on the other parent’s visitation rights.
 In fact, it has become more common over the last decade for expansive, if not equal, visitation to be the norm.
 Of course, 50/50 time is not always in a child’s best interest and our attorneys know what factors the various courts look at when deviating from that norm.
 Primary residential custody may be altered through an agreement between the parties, when the issue of relocation arises, or if the court finds that the child is physically or emotionally at risk in the custodial parent’s home.
 Modifications of visitation entail different standards, depending upon the degree of change to the court ordered schedule being sought.

-Home to over 55,000 residents, Broomfield offers many parks and protected areas for families to enjoy, including Blue Star Memorial Park, Anthem Community Park, Broadlands West Park, and Emerald Park.
 The experience of raising a child should be rewarding and memorable, even when the parents decide to part ways.
 At Plog & Stein, P.C., our knowledgeable Broomfield parenting time attorneys understand that the stakes are high in these matters, and we can zealously advocate for your rights at every step of the way.
 We understand how important it is for parents to spend time with their children and have protected the interests of people throughout Colorado in these matters.
-To get started, call our family law lawyers at 303-781-0322 or contact us online.
+To get started, call our family law lawyers in Denver at 303-781-0322 or fill our online contact form.